-Be Patient: Allow yourself and students to spend time to experiment with the system.
+Be Patient: Allow yourself and students time to experiment with the system.
 You may want to try some non-graded practice questions during the first few weeks of the semester.
 This will allow you and your students to learn from some of the mistakes that might occur in the class.

 If using clickers for extra credit, clearly describe when and how those opportunities will occur.